school-of-data/r-consortium-proposal/material/ideas/Intrductory_ideas.md

 ### recipe3: when something goes wrong

-**context**: we're going to add another layer of information, but we'll also have to fix a mistake in the code.
+**context**: we're going to add another layer of information and use R code from your colleague, but we'll also have to fix a mistake in the code.
 **relevant advantage**: ...